iszczesniak/cpp/memory/index.md

 ## Returning values

-A function can return a result either by value or by reference.
+A function can return a result either by value or reference.

 If the return type is of a non-reference type, we say that a function returns the result by value.
 In the deep past that always entailed